nurilhidayati/nurilhidayati/README.md

 I'm currently studying Geography Information System at Universitas Gadjah Mada.
 Please welcome to this humble site of mine

 - 👀 I’m interested in machine learning and enjoy exploring everything about data
-- ⚡ I'm pursue my passion by joining Bangkit Academy 2022 program specializing in Machine Learning.
+- ⚡ I'm pursue my passion by joining [Bangkit Academy 2022 Program](https://grow.google/intl/id_id/bangkit/) specializing in Machine Learning.
 - 🔭 I’m looking to collaborate with anyone interested to learn and explore together

 ## 🔍 You can find me at